intel-analytics/BigDL-2.x/pipeline/objectDetection/README.md

 cd analytics-zoo/pipeline/objectDetection
 ./build.sh
 ```

+## Pre-trained model
+A series of pre-trained model can be found [here](https://github.com/intel-analytics/analytics-zoo/tree/master/models)

 ## Demo
-If you want to get quick start, you can find Jupyter demos [here].(https://github.com/intel-analytics/analytics-zoo/tree/master/apps/ssd)
+If you want to get quick start, you can find Jupyter demos [here](https://github.com/intel-analytics/analytics-zoo/tree/master/apps/ssd).

 ## Blog
 You can also find blogs on application of this library: